tmgthb/Autonomous-Agents/README.md

 [CyberMentor: AI Powered Learning Tool Platform to Address Diverse Student Needs in Cybersecurity Education](http://arxiv.org/abs/2501.09709v1)

-- CyberMentor: is a learning tool platform designed to address diverse needs of cybersecurity students using agentic workflow and Generative Large Language Models (LLMs).
+- CyberMentor: is a learning tool platform designed to address diverse needs of cybersecurity students using agentic workflow and Generative LLMs.
 - It leverages Retrieval-Augmented Generation (RAG) for accurate information retrieval, includes knowledge base, skill base and LLM agent, and provides personalized learning experiences.
 - This framework aims to improve equity and sustainability in higher education by offering open-source design for adaptation across disciplines.